mmb/meme_captain_web/doc/api/create_meme_image.md

 ## Polling

 If the request is accepted you will receive an HTTP 202 Accepted response.
 The `Location` header will contain a URL to poll.
+The same URL will also be in the `status_url` field of the response body.

 Poll the URL returned in the `Location` header until it returns 303 (See Other).
 When it returns 303, the image is finished processing and the